Kong/docs.konghq.com/app/konnect/runtime-manager/composite-runtime-groups/index.md

 * **Vaults**: The prefix of each Vault must be unique.
 Once a Vault from a standard runtime group becomes part of a composite runtime group, it becomes available to the whole composite runtime group.
 An entity field in a standard runtime group can successfully reference a secret in a Vault from another standard runtime group, now both part of the composite runtime group.

+## Limitations

+A composite runtime group composition will be applied even if the configurations of the standard runtime groups are not combined successfully.
+This means that even if there is some confict and the member groups weren't merged successfully, a composite runtime group still gets created.

+Composite runtime groups are read-only (with some exceptions), so configuration modifications must be made via a member standard runtime group.

+The following are exceptions to the read-only rule:
+* A runtime instance client certificate can be generated in the UI or uploaded to a composite runtime group.
+* Runtime instances can be connected to a composite runtime group, however members of a composite runtime group cannot have any runtime instances connected to them.

+Kong Ingress Controller runtime groups can't be part of a composite runtime group.

+Analytics for a composite runtime group are only available at the composite level.
+Member standard runtime groups have no individual analytics reporting.

 ## More information
 * [Set up and manage runtime groups](/konnect/runtime-manager/composite-runtime-groups/how-to/)